 Slip and fall and other premises liability cases are often lucrative cases.
 Nationally, the average premises liability verdict is $643,099.
-That average is a good verdict, relatively speaking, in a person injury case, far higher than, for example, a car crash.
+That average is a good verdict, relatively speaking, in a personal injury case, far higher than, for example, a car crash.

 Of course, these are verdicts where the plaintiff won their lawsuit.
 The challenge for a plaintiffs’ attorney is often getting a case to a jury in the first place and getting a finding of liability.
 One of the toughest premises liability cases is premises liability claims by tenants against landlords.
-Typically the problem is that while the condition of the property is defective, the tenant knew about the defect and assumed the risk – and thus the responsibility – for the injuries.
+Typically, the problem is that while the condition of the property is defective, the tenant knew about the defect and assumed the risk – and thus the responsibility – for the injuries.

 The court agreed that building codes are often guidelines for negligence.
-But, the court found they cannot stand alone in a vacuum without evidence that the condition was unreasonably dangerous to the plaintiff.
+But the court found they cannot standalone in a vacuum without evidence that the condition was unreasonably dangerous to the plaintiff.
 Accordingly, the court denied summary judgment.

 You can find the court’s opinion in Dixon v.
 Iannuzzi here.